 Breast implants can be categorized by several different attributes.
 Most notable of these is the content of the implant, which can be either saline or silicone.
 Saline implants are filled at the time of your surgery to the desired volume with a sterile saltwater solution similar, if not identical, to the saline used when receiving an I.V.
-There is a range of optimal fill for a given saline implant so even though you have a 300 cc implant it may actually be filled to 325 cc.
+There is a range of optimal fill for a given saline implant so even though you have a 300 cc implant it may be filled to 325 cc.
 Saline implants are less expensive, and saline is physiologically similar to your body's own fluid so there are no consequences if it ruptures.
 In my opinion that is where the benefits of saline implants end.

 Saline implants tend to "ripple" much more than their silicone counterparts.
 In fact, that is where the term "rippling" originates is from the characteristic sloshing or jiggling sensations present with saline implants.
 Additionally, the rounded edge or sides of the implant tend to fold or crease more frequently and to a greater extent.
 This creasing is like a slight scalloping of the contour of the implant.
-Ideal Implant Inc. makes an implant that utilizes baffles inside the device that help restrict the movement of the saline and minimize the rippling of the implant edges and is a very attractive option for those that demand a saline implant.
-With greater implant complexity, however, comes higher cost and the volume and shape of these implants rarely suits my patients' desired sizes.
 Despite being filled with saline, the outside shell of all saline implants is still made of silicone.